kangzhai/AEPDSM/README.md

 # ASELSD
-The related data and scoure codes of adaptive selective ensemble learning based on sample correlation and dynamic/semi-dynamic mechanism (ASELSD) privided by Q. Kang
+The related data and scoure codes of adaptive selective ensemble learning based on sample correlation and dynamic/semi-dynamic mechanism (ASELSD) privided by Q. Kang.

 The latest version is updated on 2020.10.16.